-Table 6-1 is based on the CO_2 emissions from fuel consumption estimates potential carbon dioxide emissions from expected fuel consumption based on drilling two wells using a semi-submersible.
-Drill ships consume more fuel than semi-submersibles and are likely to increase the CO_2 emissions to the atmosphere.
+Table 6-1 is based on the CO_2 emissions from fuel consumption estimates potential carbon dioxide emissions from expected fuel consumption based on drilling three wells using a semi-submersible.
+CO_2 emissions to the atmosphere are likely to increase if a drill ship is used as they consume more fuel than semi-submersibles.